kundan175/student-toolkit/README.md

 A modern web application providing a suite of free tools for students, built with Next.js 13+ and styled with Tailwind CSS.

+⚠️ **IMPORTANT: PROPRIETARY SOFTWARE** ⚠️
+This software is proprietary and access is restricted.
+See [LICENSE](LICENSE) for detailed terms.

+## 🔒 Access Control

+This software is protected by strict access controls:

+- Unauthorized access, copying, or distribution is prohibited
+- Source code access is restricted
+- Commercial use requires explicit written permission
+- All rights reserved by Student Tools

 ## 🌟 Features

 ### Image Resizer